rayfrankenstein/AITOW/README.md

 2. We are completely driven by the product manager, starting with her deciding who our product owners and scrum master should be, and assigning each one of us to a scrum team.
 The two scrum teams are "assigned" to work on two or three products each.
 There are a few of us (like me) who are assigned to BOTH scrum teams.

 3. A large portion of the work in our product development area is sort of like business development stuff, i.e. research, analysis, making presentations to large groups of people, doing a lot of consensus-building/campaigning.
 Stuff that you can't chop down into "minimum viable product" because there isn't a product there yet, and if there's a nubbins of a proto-product there's not enough of an idea around it to be able to deliver in a two-week sprint.
 We do task forces and pilot projects but all of that work needs to be reviewed/approved by our external customers and good luck getting THEM to participate in your sprint schedule!
 LOL!
 And yet we're required to do this work in the sprints also because our executive team demanded that everybody has to become Agile."--JcWoman, [How does agile work at your company?
 Is the way my company is doing it unusual?](https://www.reddit.com/r/cscareerquestions/comments/81z1fg/how_does_agile_work_at_your_company_is_the_way_my/)

 ---
+"I work in a place where our doing "agile" is doing a story a sprint or two in advance of when it is going to be officially "taken in" to the sprint.
+So we would work lowkey on a story for a sprint, then day one of the following sprint we would take the story in during planning and then deliver it almost immediately.
+This is because when we were taking stories in as normal there were occasions the story would run over the sprint limit and this looked bad on highlevel PM metrics.

+Its embarrassing.
+So now we do less work/work slower, but we deliver 100% of what we commit and they're happier, rather than us not delivering 100% of what we deliver but we've gone from 15-20 point committment to 5-10 typically.
+All in the name of delivery KPIs and metrics"--timmyctc, [Agile has ruined software development](https://www.reddit.com/r/DevelEire/comments/1eprcm2/agile_has_ruined_software_development/)

+---
 > There's no reason meeting goals ahead of time should preclude you from getting a head start on future work.